The mathematics major is fun and rewarding and can lead to great jobs!

 Old course numbers for related fields electives are as follows: Computer Science 20, 30, and 38, any Physics course numbered 16 or higher, excluding Physics 27, Philosophy 50, Economics 54, 58, 65, and 67.

 Students electing a double major in Mathematics and Statistics may count MATH 111, MATH 121, MATH 211, and MATH 271 or 272 towards both majors.
 A maximum of one additional course taken to complete the Mathematics major may be counted towards the Statistics major.
 Ask a statistics or mathematics faculty for assistance if you are trying to figure this out!
 In short, a minimum of 17 courses (or 19 with the new statistics requirements) would be needed to complete both majors with this overlap.
-A checklist for double majors in mathematics and statistics can be found here:
+We also have a checklist for double majors in mathematics and statistics:

 Other Aspects of the Mathematics Major